Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 # Preface

 ## About the project
 This project was intended to serve two purposes: To act as the basis for a personal passion project and for Milestone project 3 for Code Institute.
 As such, the developer tried to create a project that fulfilled two sets of requirements.
-This led to a ballooning of features and time involved.

-### Features
-Where the two personal goals (Milestone project: the database features, and the personal project: everything in the play page) meet is where the project shines.
-The profile page and the character page are packed with features and elements that let the user manipulate how their characters are represented to other users.

-### Time, and why play.js is unfinished
-The personal project aspect of the software is where things fall apart a bit.
-The Phaser.io canvas in the frontend represents some 600 lines of code, and the fight logic in app.py represents another 500 or so lines.
-This was all essentially unnecessary to the core requirements of the project, and consumed something like four weeks of development time.
-Upon further assessment, the developer determined that finishing the work with necessary polish would take another 2-4 weeks.

-Unfortunately, the rest of the game part of the application has been shelved in the interests of time.

 ***